-There is a lot to do and I often hear from couples that they are immediately overwhelmed with the multitude of tasks looming ahead.
-Everyone starts to ask “when is the wedding” or “have you picked a location yet” and you keep saying “we haven’t decided yet.”
-The more people ask, the more you feel like you are falling behind some imaginary schedule or asking yourself “shouldn’t I be doing more?”
+What are the first things you do after the engagement?
+I often hear from couples that they are immediately overwhelmed with the multitude of tasks looming ahead.
+Everyone starts to ask “when is the wedding” or “have you picked a wedding venue yet” and you keep saying “we haven’t decided yet.”
+The more people ask, the more you feel like you are falling behind some imaginary planning timeline or asking yourself “shouldn’t I be doing more?”
 Worse is when you have other friends engaged the same time as you and they’ve already picked a location, date, bought a dress, and you have done none of that.

 Well, don’t feel that way.
 Besides the wedding planning tips we offer here in this blog, I wanted to add a few others: